 PET-CT stands for Positron Emission Tomography – Computed Tomography.
 PET is a Nuclear Medicine procedure in which a small amount of a radioactive compound is injected into your body.
 Images are obtained which reflect the distribution of that compound throughout the body.
 A low dose CT scan is taken at the same time, which shows the anatomical location of any significant pathology that may be seen on the PET scan.
 The ability to fuse anatomical and metabolic information in one scan can significantly improve the sensitivity and diagnostic confidence of the PET-CT scan.
 This in turn can assist with the staging and management of disease.

 Envision continues to be at the forefront of medical imaging innovation with the introduction of the new Siemens mCT Flow PET-CT.
 The Siemens mCT Flow PET/CT is the first of its kind to offer personalised imaging, resulting in reduced scan time, a lower radiation dose and a better patient experience.
 Envision has secured the first Siemens mCT Flow PET/CT scanner in Perth to offer a the latest in medical imaging technology.

 What is a positron?

-What types of PET-CT scans does Envision Offer?
+What types of PET-CT scans in Perth does Envision Offer?

 The following types of PET scans are offered at Envision: